sntioudis/papreca/documentation/commands.md

 Defines the options related to the initialization of "sigma" (as in the Lennard-Jones potential, see [here](https://en.wikipedia.org/wiki/Lennard-Jones_potential) ) values for the %PAPRECA simulation.
 Note that, for events requiring collision tests (e.g., deposition events) the sigma value defines the maximum acceptable distance between two species (i.e., if d &le; sigma %PAPRECA assumes that an interference exists and that atom collides) [1].

-For style manual, the sigma values have to be manually declared in the %PAPRECA input file (using sequencial \ref insigma commands) for all types.
+For style manual, the sigma values have to be manually declared in the %PAPRECA input file (using sequential \ref insigma) for all types.

 For style LAMMPS, the sigma values are retrieved from LAMMPS.
-Note that, it is neccesary that your [pair_style](https://docs.lammps.org/pair_style.html) of choice uses sigma values (e.g., [lj/cut/](https://docs.lammps.org/pair_lj.html) and that all sigma values are properly set in the LAMMPS input file.
+Note that, it is necessary that your [pair_style](https://docs.lammps.org/pair_style.html) of choice uses sigma values (e.g., [lj/cut/](https://docs.lammps.org/pair_lj.html) and that all sigma values are properly set in the LAMMPS input file.

 The mix keyword performs geometric or arithmetic mixing on already defined sigma values.
-The mixing is performed after the last \ref insigma command line in the %PAPRECA input (or right before the start of the %PAPRECA run if no \ref insigma command have been used).
+The mixing is performed after the last \ref insigma line in the %PAPRECA input (or right before the start of the %PAPRECA run if the \ref insigma has not been used).
 Hence, it can be very useful if you wish to solely define the diagonal sigma terms.
 See this [LAMMPS documentation](https://docs.lammps.org/pair_modify.html) page for more information regarding the mixing styles.

 > **Note:**
 > The sigma values for all pairs of atom types (diagonal and cross-terms) have to be defined before the start of a %PAPRECA run.
 The %PAPRECA run will start normally even if the sigmas of all pairs of atom types have not been defined.
-However, the %PAPRECA run will abort as soon as a interference check is performed for pairs of atom types of unknown sigma values.
+However, the %PAPRECA run will abort as soon as an interference check is performed for pairs of atom types of unknown sigma values.

 \subsection sigoptions_bibliography Bibliography